Ludwinic1/purviewautomation/docs/tutorial/delete-collections-recursively.md

     - This method only deletes collections that have children (sub collections).
 To delete collections that have no children, see [Delete Collections](delete-collections.md)
     - Collection names are case sensitive. `My-Company` is different than `my-Company`.

+    - To delete collections that also have assets, add the delete_assets parameter see: [Delete Assets Section](#delete-assets)

 ## Examples

 ### **Delete One Collection Hierarchy**